To prosper in a volatile, uncertain and rapidly changing environment, Indian companies will need to transform their organisations radically.

 Develop fluid structures

-First and foremost, India Inc. needs to overcome its preference for rigid traditional hierarchies and replace them with more fluid structures that can adapt quickly to new market opportunities and challenges.
+The first area in which India Inc. needs to transform is in its long-standing preference for rigid traditional hierarchies.
+These need to be urgently replaced with more fluid structures that can adapt quickly to new market opportunities and challenges.

 This transition to more fluid organisations was first pioneered by software developers.
 They drove collaboration and innovation through self-organising cross-functional teams that continually adapted code to meet ever-changing customer requirements.
 Such principles have now been applied to both larger and more traditional industry settings as the pace of change has picked up.